Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Los Angeles and its opponents have gone over the current 45-point total in 10 of 15 games this season.
+- Los Angeles and its opponents have gone over the current 45.5-point total in 10 of 15 games this season.

-- Denver has combined with its opponents to score more than 45 points in four of 15 games this season.
+- Denver and its opponents have combined to score more than 45.5 points in four of 15 games this season.

-- The two teams combine to score 47.1 points per game, 2.1 more than the total in this contest.
+- Sunday's over/under is 1.6 points lower than the two team's combined 47.1 points per game average.

-- Chargers games this season feature an average total of 49.7 points, a number 4.7 points higher than Sunday's over/under.
+- The average total in Chargers games this season is 49.7, 4.2 points more than Sunday's over/under of 45.5.

-- In 2021, games involving the Broncos have averaged a total of 44.0 points, 1.0 fewer than this game's set over/under.
+- The 44.0 PPG average total in Broncos games this season is 1.5 points fewer than this game's over/under.

 Chargers stats and trends

-- Los Angeles has seven wins against the spread in 15 games this year.
+- Los Angeles has played 15 games, with seven wins against the spread.

-- This season, the Chargers have just one ATS win in three games as a favorite of 5.5 points or more.
+- This season, the Chargers have just one against the spread win in three games as a favorite of 6.5 points or more.

-- Los Angeles' games this year have eclipsed the over/under in 53.3% of its opportunities (eight times in 15 games with a set point total).
+- Los Angeles' games this year have gone over the point total eight times in 15 opportunities (53.3%).

-- Los Angeles is 7-5 against the spread and 8-4 overall in games when it scores more than 17.3 points.
+- Los Angeles is 7-5 against the spread and 8-4 overall this season when the team records more than 17.3 points.

-- When Los Angeles totals more than 320.9 yards, the team is 7-6 against the spread and 8-5 overall.
+- When Los Angeles amasses more than 320.9 yards, the team is 7-6 against the spread and 8-5 overall.

 - The Chargers have turned the ball over one more time (20 total) than the Broncos have forced a turnover (19) this season.